Multi-Armed Bandits and Quantum Channel Oracles: Abstract

 \section{Abstract}

-Multi-armed bandits are one of the theoretical pillars of reinforcement learning. \extrafootertext{Max Planck Institute for Intelligent Systems, T\"ubingen\\ \{sbuchholz, jmkuebler, bs\}@tue.mpg.de} Recently, the investigation of quantum algorithms for multi-armed bandit problems was started, and it was found that a quadratic speed-up (in query complexity) is possible when the arms and the randomness of the rewards of the arms can be queried in superposition.
+Multi-armed bandits are one of the theoretical pillars of reinforcement learning.
+Recently, the investigation of quantum algorithms for multi-armed bandit problems was started, and it was found that a quadratic speedup (in query complexity) is possible when the arms and the randomness of the rewards of the arms can be queried in superposition.
 Here we introduce further bandit models where we only have limited access to the randomness of the rewards, but we can still query the arms in superposition.
 We show that then the query complexity is the same as for classical algorithms.
-This generalizes the prior result that no speed-up is possible for unstructured search when the oracle has positive failure probability.
+This generalizes the prior result that no speedup is possible for unstructured search when the oracle has positive failure probability.